kcrg/xamarin-forms-tinted-image/README.md

 # Cross Platform Tinted Image
 A simple custom control for tinting images in Xamarin Forms.

-Updated to .Net core and removed obsolete code by @kcrg
+Updated to .Net standard and removed obsolete code by @kcrg

 ## Supported Platforms
 The `TintedImage` control supports native renderer implementations for the following platforms: